kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Put HK in this [specific location](/assets/images/imgur-dump/O1RtV4j.png)
 - [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) Mission and HK to Dune Sea via [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) using Slot 6
   - This puts HK-47 in the right place for the next [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>)
+- *Stims: All Remaining Basic Stims **on Mission***
+    - You'll should have at least a basic Alacrity, but we want to clear out this menu so stims are quicker to use later
+    - The Alacrity makes Mission easier to position correctly here
 - [Save Teleport](<../Techniques/Save Teleporting>) to position Mission in a [specific spot](/assets/images/imgur-dump/RobinnA.png)
 - [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) to Manaan Sith Base via [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) using Slot 9
   - If Mission spawns near MC, she spawned OoB in the Sith Base; to try again: